helm/helm/docs/charts.md

 - The `Chart.yaml` will be overwritten by the generator.
 - Users will expect to modify such a chart's contents, so documentation should indicate how users can do so.
+- All occurances of `<CHARTNAME>` will be replaced with the specified chart name so that starter charts can be used as templates.

 Currently the only way to add a chart to `$HELM_HOME/starters` is to manually copy it there.
 In your chart's documentation, you may want to explain that